-Osteoporosis is abnormal thinning and weakening of bones, causing it to fracture easily.
-It is usually associated with low bone mineral density (BMD) but bone fragility may happen independent of BMD particularly in the elderly.
+Osteoporosis is the abnormal thinning and weakening of bones, causing them to fracture easily.
+It is usually associated with low bone mineral density (BMD), but bone fragility may happen independently of BMD, particularly in the elderly.

-The adverse outcome of osteoporosis is fracture of the hip, spine, wrist or other parts of the skeleton.
+The adverse outcome of osteoporosis is the fracture of the hip, spine, wrist or other skeletal parts.
 According to The International Osteoporosis Foundation (IOF), osteoporosis causes more than 8.9 million fractures annually worldwide.
 It is estimated that 1 in 3 women and 1 in 5 men over 50 will experience osteoporotic fractures.

-Human bone is a living tissues which is constantly being remodelled, i.e., old tissues being removed (bone resorption) and new tissues being replaced (bone formation).
-These processes are important for repairing broken bones following injuries as well as wear and tear from daily activities.
-The strength or density of bone is due to deposition of calcium phosphate on the bone matrix.
+Human bone is living tissue constantly being remodelled, i.e., old tissues being removed (bone resorption) and new tissues being replaced (bone formation).
+These processes are important for repairing broken bones following injuries and wear and tear from daily activities.
+The strength or density of bone is due to the deposition of calcium phosphate on the bone matrix.

 Bone metabolism is regulated by:

-- Hormones – parathyroid hormone, calcitonin, oestrogen/androgen, growth hormone, thyroid hormones.
+- Hormones – a parathyroid hormone, calcitonin, oestrogen/androgen, growth hormone, thyroid hormones.

 - Steroids – vitamin D, glucocorticosteroids

-Bone density increases from birth until about age 25 when peak bone mass (PBM) is achieved.
+Bone density increases from birth until age 25, when peak bone mass (PBM) is achieved.
 It is followed by about 5 years of remodelling balance.
-By age 30, bone resorption begins to exceed bone formation, resulting in continuous loss of bone mass at a rate of 0.3 – 0.5% per year.
-Hence the bones of older people are comparatively thinner and more porous especially if their diet is low in calcium and vitamin D.
+By age 30, bone resorption begins to exceed bone formation, resulting in continuous loss of bone mass at 0.3 – 0.5% per year.
+Hence the bones of older people are comparatively thinner and more porous, especially if their diet is low in calcium and vitamin D.

-Due to declining oestrogen level, bone loss speeds up rapidly in women after menopause.
+Due to declining oestrogen levels, bone loss rapidly increases in women after menopause.

 How is osteoporosis diagnosed?

-As the age advances, there might be a noticeable loss of height, accompanied by a stooped posture.
+As age advances, a noticeable loss of height might be accompanied by a stooped posture.
 This could be a sign of spinal compression fractures resulting from osteoporosis.

 Based on family history, gender and age, your doctor will determine the diagnosis by measuring the bone density.
 The most widely used and reliable diagnostic test for osteoporosis is DXA (dual-energy x-ray absorptiometry).
-The computerized machine scans and measures a patient’s bone mineral density (BMD) at the hip and spine or other bones.
+The computerized machine scans and measures a patient’s bone mineral density (BMD) at the hip, spine, or other bones.

 The result of BMD is compared to the reference measurement of a healthy young adult population (T-score).
-Osteoporosis is diagnosed if the BMD is equal to or more than 2.5 standard deviations below the T-score.
+Osteoporosis is diagnosed if the BMD equals or exceeds 2.5 standard deviations below the T-score.
 A less serious condition, osteopenia, is diagnosed when the BMD is between 1 and 2.5 standard deviations below the T-score.